Year 1 Attack Defend Shoot Unit 2 Lesson 3

 ✔︎ Bouncing the ball to self

-• Attempt to bounce the ball just below waist height
+• Try to bounce the ball so it stays around waist height

-• Watch the ball throughout the whole bounce
+• Keep your eyes on the ball the whole time

 Teaching Points